mkner/robo-time/docs/functions.rst

    :param out_min: lower bound of output range
    :param out_max: upper bound of output range

+   :return: bounded value
+   :rtype: int

+  note: the input is not constrained use the **constrain(...)** function to bound it first

   a typical use of this function with robotic control would be to take a value in decimal range of [0,100] and map into [0,255] (or [0,$FF] hex) and send it to a motor controller

 .. py:function:: function(sender, recipient, message_body, [priority=1])